oubino/locpix_points/README.rst

 The convex hull for each cluster is calculated (perimeter length, area, length)

 The cluster density is calculated (locs/convex hull area)

+*Warnings*

+1. We drop all unclustered localisations
+2. We drop all clusters with 2 or fewer localisations otherwise convex hull/PCA fail
+3. If there are no clusters this script will fail
+4. If the script drops out mid running - simply run again and it will continue from where it left off

 Process
 -------